pnp/powershell/documentation/Get-PnPTeamsChannel.md

 Allows to retrieve list of channels for a specified team.

-Note that the ModerationSettings are only being returned when providing the channel Id of a specific channel through -Identity and by providing -UseBeta (Example 4).
-They will not be returned when retrieving all channels for a team or when omitting -UseBeta.
-This is because of a design choice in Microsoft Graph.
+Note that the ModerationSettings are only being returned when providing the channel Id of a specific channel through -Identity and by providing -IncludeModerationSettings (Example 4).
+They will not be returned when retrieving all channels for a team or when omitting -IncludeModerationSettings.
+This is because of a design choice in Microsoft Graph and the moderationsettings currently only being available through its beta endpoint, which will be used when -IncludeModerationSettings is provided.

 ## EXAMPLES